lewiskyh/youtube-channel-statistics/README.md

 ## Features

 - Fetches and displays statistics of a YouTube channel.
-- Visualizes video statistics using plots.
+- Visualises video statistics using plots.
-- Exports data to CSV files (under development).
+- Exports all video data to CSV files (under development).

 ## Prerequisites